KraKEn-bit/CSE_Project_SP2/README.md

 # **OUR GAME PROPERTIES:**

-# 🌍 Junktive Gathering — Global Infection Simulation

-**Junktive Gathering** is a simulation game inspired by global pandemic mechanics.
-The player spreads (or cures) a disease across the world in a dynamic, strategy-based system where both infection and cure evolve over time.

----

 ## 🎮 Overview

 The simulation visualizes the **infection rate** across countries, where the opacity of infection circles gradually increases from transparent to fully visible.